kevinduh/sockeye-recipes/README.md

 > cd path/to/sockeye-recipes
 > sh ./install/install_sockeye_cpu.sh
 > sh ./install/install_sockeye_gpu.sh
+> sh ./install/install_tools.sh
 ```

 The training scripts and recipes will activate either the sockeye_cpu or sockeye_gpu environment depending on whether CPU or GPU is specified.
+The third install_tools.sh script simply installs some helper tools, such as BPE preprocesser.

 ## Example Run
 We will train a model on some sample German-English data.